The Moral Imperative to Vote

 Public choice scholars, who apply economic theory to political science, have spilled ample ink on this conundrum.
 Some have worked to devise a variety of escape hatches, none entirely pleasing.
 Most claim voting is irrational considering the near impossibility that any individual vote matters in the sense of controlling an outcome, especially when we consider the genuine costs of educating ourselves about issues and candidates, and, of course, the effort involved in getting to the polls to cast a ballot, or today, registering to vote by mail, assuming doing so is allowed.
 Several formal models embed assumptions designed to blunt this harsh realization, but ultimately each devolves to a singular claim: voting is only rational if those engaging in it, as a consequence of education, inculcated values, civic commitment, or even guilt, exhibit a “taste” for voting.
 (For a review of the literature, see pages 26-31).

 Over the past several years, I have encountered a considerable number of highly educated libertarians, conservatives, and even progressives, who infer from the preceding insight that they lack a moral obligation to vote, and that if they choose to vote, they are entirely justified in selecting whomever makes them feel good upon exiting the polls.
-This includes voting for spoiler candidates, such as for the Libertarian Party or Green Party in 2016, and perhaps repeating that exercise in 2020, displaying no coincidental benefit of hindsight.
+This includes voting for spoiler candidates, such as for the Libertarian Party or Green Party in 2016, and perhaps repeating that exercise in 2020, displaying no coincidental benefit, or wisdom, of hindsight.
 Several such voters claimed to find Donald Trump profoundly troublesome, despite which, they simply could not bring themselves to vote for Hillary Clinton.
 And some, despite claiming to be “never-Trump,” even today are laying the foundation for their personal case against casting a ballot for Joe Biden and Kamala Harris.

 Rather than meeting with success, my efforts to persuade such voters of the moral obligation to vote for the only candidates capable of averting the threat that Donald Trump represented, and today represents, the resulting exchanges have instead produced sometimes tense social media interactions, even pushing nominal “friendships” to or past the breaking point.
 Even so, the stakes are simply too high not to press on.
 We confront a series of crises that are not hyperbolic to describe as existential.
 As noted at the outset, I have made that case in several earlier posts.
 Here I am focusing on one of the most commonly expressed rationales embraced by highly educated citizens for declining to vote, or for voting third party, namely that because individual votes don’t matter, such persons bear no personal moral obligation to do otherwise.
 Let me be clear: This is a profoundly flawed exercise in moral reasoning.